Jfallin97/monster-hatcher/README.md

 # card-collection
-As of now, I just want to create a brwoser app that displays cards you have collected.
+As of now, I just want to create a browser app that displays cards you have collected.